joeconsorti/hmr-monitor/README.md

 - Wire the "Alerts" chips (score crosses 15/85, price enters bottom zone, price reclaims 350d MA) to member email delivery — the UI is in place, labeled Coming Soon.
-- Real YouTube thumbnails/titles in the "Latest from the channel" strip (currently links to the channel).
-- Gold / S&P / BTC-GOLD ratio in the cross-asset watchlist.
+- S&P and a BTC-GOLD ratio row in the cross-asset watchlist (gold is in).

 Educational only.
 Not financial advice.